 Non-fusible interfacing will need to be stitched in with a basting stitch to keep it in place and then stitched with the garment.
 You may need to remove these stitches at the end if they are still visible.
 Use a contrasting colored thread to pull the basting stitches out easily.

-Valuable Fusible Interfacing Tips:
+Fusible Types of Interfacing Tips:

 - Check that you are going to apply the shiny side to the fabric wrong side and that your iron is at the right temperature.
-Use a pressing cloth and avoid contact with the interfacing and your iron!

 - Ensure fusible interfacing will not cause wrinkles on the outside of your fabric.